Advertiser Disclosure

 There are no last-minute ticketing fees with Executive Club.
 In contrast, some frequent flyer programs like United MileagePlus and Delta SkyMiles charge higher redemption prices on last-minute tickets.

 Change or cancellation fees are relatively low at $55.
 If the cash portion of your Avios award ticket is less than $55, then you only forfeit the cash amount you paid.
-You don’t pay the full $55 unless your ticket’s fees were $55 or more.
+You don’t pay the full $55 unless your ticket’s fees are $55 or more.

 Hot Tip: A U.S. domestic nonstop flight on American Airlines comes with taxes and fees of just $5.60.
 If you cancel down the line, you only lose $5.60 — a small price to pay for flexibility!

-Try to transfer too soon, and you’ll get this error:
+Try to transfer too soon and you’ll get this error:

 Your Iberia Plus account must be 3 months old and have earned Avios to make a successful transfer from British Airways.
 Image Credit: British Airways